Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 3. Only when wealth is created wealth will be distributed

-Economic Survey2020 quotes Hon’ble Prime Minister’s Independence Day Speech on 15th August 2019, when he highlighted that only when
+Economic Survey2020 quotes the Hon’ble Prime Minister’s Independence Day Speech on 15th August 2019, when he highlighted that only when

-wealth is created will wealth be distributed.
+wealth is created will wealth be distributed?

 4. Suspicion towards India’s wealth-creators is ill-advised